TomQuintana/LifeTracker/README.md

 4. [Usage](#usage)
 5. [Folder Structure](#folder-structure)

+## Introduction

+This project is a backend service designed to help manage personal expenses, track users, and keep a record of books read or to be read.
+It leverages Python with FastAPI for the backend, PostgreSQL for the database, and Docker for containerization.

 ## Features

 ### Spends

-- Add new spend
-- Obtain all data of spends
+- **Add New Spend**: Users can add new spend records with details like amount, description, and date.
+- **Retrieve All Spends**: Users can fetch all their spend records.
+- **Calculate Total Spends**: Users can calculate the total spends for a specific period.

+### Users

+- **Create User**: Users can create an account by providing a username and password.
+- **Authentication**: Users can log in and receive a JSON Web Token (JWT) for authentication.
+- **Get User Details**: Users can fetch their profile details.

+### Books

+- **List All Books**: Users can list all books they have read or plan to read.
+- **Add New Book**: Users can add books to their reading list.
+- **Update Book Status**: Users can update the status of a book (e.g., read, unread).

 ## Usage
 - Generate a virtual enviroment by `python3 -m venv <name>`
 - Activate enviroment ` source .<name>/bin/activate`
 - Then install a necesary package in your enviroment using `pip install -r requirements.txt`
-- For the last run a server with `python3 runserver` in port 3000

-### Set up database

-- execute a terminal `docker compose up -d` for create a postgres database
+- Setup database execute a terminal `docker compose up -d` for create a postgres database
+- For the last run a server with `make run` in port 3000

 ## Documentation Endpoints
 For see a different curl endpoints go to - `http://localhost:3000/docs`